 As a student, you’ll likely rely on public transport a fair amount for getting around.
-An awful lot of students don’t own a car yet and some of the questions you’ll regularly find yourself asking if you don’t include:
+Questions you’ll regularly find yourself asking are:

-- How easily can I get home?
+- How easily can I get home to my parents?
 (If living in a different city, particularly)

 - How quickly can I get to university?

 - Are the bus services regular/do I have to change buses a lot to get to university?

 - Are there any other public transport options, such as a tram system?